linkedin/dagli/documentation/modules.md

 - `com.linkedin.dagli.array`: transformers for arrays
 - `com.linkedin.dagli.distribution`: transformers for `DiscreteDistribution`s
 - `com.linkedin.dagli.evaluation`: transformers that evaluate the performance of a model by comparing the predicted value(s) with the true value(s) (e.g. `MultinomialEvaluation`)
+- `com.linkedin.dagli.input`: "input configurators" that provide transformers a standardized, convenient way to configure their inputs
 - `com.linkedin.dagli.list`: transformers for lists and, more generally, `Iterable`s
 - `com.linkedin.dagli.map`: transformers for `Map`s and multisets
 - `com.linkedin.dagli.meta`: "meta" transformers that typically wrap one or more other transformers, e.g. `BestModel` (finds the best model via cross-validation), `KFoldCrossTrained` (cross-trains a preparable transformer), `NullFiltered` (prepares a transformer with only sets of inputs containing no nulls), etc.